my system

 I do not have any commercial or business relationships with any of the manufacturers and related products that are shown on this page and blog.

-PIO Sound Falcon -- Hybrid Electrostats
+PIO Sound Falcon -- Hybrid Electrostatic speakers

 IMO great sounding and very nice looking speakers.